 Times:11am to 7pm

-- Dublin City Council would encourage anyone attending the event to use public transport.
+The Battle of Clontarf Festival is a Public Transport supported event.
+Parking is available in the general area but is limited.
+Dublin City Council would encourage anyone attending the event to use public transport.

 Visitors are strongly advised to utilise the public transport systems to access the festival.

 On Saturday Dublin Bus routes 29a, 31a, 31b, 32 and 130 will be running services from Abbey Street Lower, which will drop passengers off on Mount Prospect Avenue, a short walking distance to the entrance of St. Anne’s Park, at the Red Stables.

 Dart services from Pearse Street and Connelly Stations also service the event.
 (Dart operating on Saturday only)

 The Viking village will contain static and interactive displays of Viking life and include demonstrations of Viking Skills and Crafts such as weapons displays , storytelling, Blacksmith, Leather working, Pole Lathe, Coin Striking, Silversmith, Hnefatafl (Viking Chess), Archery Display and Viking Long Boat, Falconry Displays & Mounted Viking Displays.